 Arthur Williams ’16 Studying Microfinance Impact on Cuban Entrepreneurship

-Over the past seven years Cuba has seen many changes.
+Over the past several years Cuba has seen many changes.
 Since Raúl Castro assumed the Cuban presidency in 2008, he has introduced a number of economic reforms that have removed many commercial restrictions and lessened government control.
 This has resulted in a growing private sector and a rise in Cuban self-employed entrepreneurs.

 These reforms, in addition to the normalization of diplomatic rights between Cuba and the United States, means there are new opportunities for Cuban entrepreneurs and for international collaboration.
 This summer, Arthur Williams ’16, working with Visiting Assistant Professor of Government Omobolaji Olarinmoye, is using an Emerson Grant to research one aspect of this developing field.
 He is analyzing Cuba’s current micro-finance policies and assessing the positive impact that future microfinance efforts could have.